- Visiting Piscinas Beach – the highest sand dunes in the Med

 - Meals: Dinner

-Following our arrival in Cagliari, we depart by support vehicle to Sulcis-Iglesiente (about 1h,20m), a mountainous region 3/4 of the way down the island.
-We take a road that winds through open plateaux and extensive plains dotted with small towns, before reaching the hilly region below the Mount Arcuentu range; our tranquil home for tonight, and that used by Skedaddle for their mountain biking weeks on the island.
+Following our arrival in Cagliari, we take an 80 min (approx) transfer to Sulcis-Iglesiente, a mountainous region 3/4 of the way down the island.
+We take a road that winds through open plateaux and extensive plains dotted with small towns, before reaching the hilly region below the Monte Linas range; our tranquil home for tonight, which is used by Skedaddle for all of our mountain biking weeks on the island.
 We arrive at our accommodation in plenty of time to sit down to our first Sardinian meal, freshly prepared by our host.

 - Meals: Breakfast, lunch, dinner

-Today’s first ride is a journey through varied landscapes, a loop ride giving a true taster of what Sardinia has to offer and a great start to your holiday.
-Starting from the agriturismo we head out towards the coast in order to legitimise our coast-to-coast adventure.
-The view is breathtaking: ahead of you, the towering sand dunes of Piscinas stretch across the horizon, surrounded by hills carpeted with lush green Maquis vegetation.
-As we descend towards the coast, we will pass abandoned mining dwellings and machinery, the only testimony of a once thriving community.
-Reaching the coast, you will have time to absorb this remarkable landscape of sand dunes and go for a swim before heading back onto your bike for the next fun section off-road.
-We will follow the coast north for a while, before heading eastwards, taking a well marked trail which will cross a stream 21 times.
-With a last effort, we ride back to Montevecchio and the agriturismo which again is your home for the evening.
+Today’s first ride is a journey through varied landscapes, a loop ride giving a true taster of what Sardinia has to offer and a great start to our holiday.
+Starting from the agriturismo we head out towards the coast in order to ‘officially’ start our coast-to-coast adventure.
+The view is breathtaking: ahead of us, the towering sand dunes of Piscinas stretch across the horizon, surrounded by hills and carpeted with lush green Maquis vegetation.

 - Meals: Breakfast, lunch